MarDom15/Fraude_Detection/README.md

 2. Create a New Pipeline Job

-G1- o to the Jenkins dashboard and click New Item in the left sidebar.
+1- Go to the Jenkins dashboard and click New Item in the left sidebar.
 2- Name your job (e.g., FraudDetectionPipeline).
 3- Select the Pipeline option (this will allow you to create a pipeline using a Jenkinsfile).
 4- Click OK.